Self-Insurance: The Second Important Job For My Emergency Fund

 This Business Insider article focuses on 6 people who grew their wealth the old-fashioned way — spent less than they earned and invested the difference.

-From the article: “I push back against the worn binary of either make money to have purpose or retire early and sit at the beach all day sipping fruity drinks,” Hall said.
+Here is one of my quotes from the article: “I push back against the worn binary of either make money to have purpose or retire early and sit at the beach all day sipping fruity drinks,” Hall said.
 “I strongly believe that early retirees can have fulfilling lives without the paid work.”

 Read full article at Business Insider here.
 Since there is a paywall, you can also find the article on Yahoo!Finance here.